guneyuzel/decimal-to-binary/README.md

 # Decimal to Binary Converter
- I have created a C++ Program to Convert Decimal to Binary.
+ A C++ Program to Convert Decimal to Binary.
  It converts the both integer and decimal part.